ArthurChiao/arthurchiao.github.io/_posts/2019-11-30-cracking-k8s-node-proxy.md

 Successful!

-If you compare above output with vanilla `kube-proxy` rules, these two are much the same , following is the taken from a kube-proxy enabled node:
+If <mark>comparing the above output with vanilla kube-proxy ones</mark>, you'll find that they are much the same.
+For example, below is taken from a kube-proxy enabled node:

 ```shell
 Chain OUTPUT (policy ACCEPT)